-Visitors also can see for the first time in public a recently discovered \$2 million California Gold Rush-era gold coin, as well as displays of a fabled 1804-dated U.S. silver dollar insured for \$4 million, historic ancient coins, and examples of "funny money" blunders -- \$1 through \$100 denomination bills mistakenly printed with various errors, such as upside down or entirely missing serial numbers.
+Visitors also can see the first public exhibit of a recently discovered \$2 million California Gold Rush-era gold coin, as well as displays of a fabled 1804-dated U.S. silver dollar insured for \$4 million, historic ancient coins, and examples of "funny money" blunders -- \$1 through \$100 denomination bills mistakenly printed with various errors, such as upside down or entirely missing serial numbers.